The Odor-Eating Arsenal PT Suppliers Should Never Be Without

 We’ve written extensively about our PT Spray and Washdown, but briefly, this is an ultra-concentrated, water-soluble spray deodorizer, which can be diluted or used full-strength on the inner wall surfaces of any portable toilet for the longest lasting deodorizing and neutralization.

-Squair Wafer Solid Deodorizers Used Within The RuMate Air Dispenser
+Squair Wafer Solid Deodorizers And The RuMate Air Dispenser

 A passive air freshener system with a very slim profile, this compact dispenser will fit almost any where, although it functions best in smaller spaces such as lockers, small restrooms, elevators, foyers, under desks and most commonly, portable toilets.
 No batteries are needed as its passive state utilizes natural air and evaporation and can be mounted to the inner door of any portable toilet.